Stay at Home Activities to Do with Kids

 - Roll a marble through a maze of recycled corks.

-Use all the senses to search and discover outdoors.
+Use your senses to search and discover outside.

 Backyard fun